amiruldevkun/Dating-Prediction/README.md

 Another way to get the script is to use the **BIG** green button on the top called `CODE`.
 Click it and download the zip.
 Unzip the file and go to the file location, and run the exe file and boom, its running.

-Just keep in mind this is __UNPOLISHED__ and __WILL__ have bugs.
+Just keep in mind that this code is __UNPOLISHED__ and __WILL__ have bugs.
 If thats the case, shoot me a dm through twitter cuz thats the only place i have dms open.

 ## BUILDING
-Ok, so you have decided to not do it the easy way huh and wanted to build it yourself.
+Ok, so you have decided to not do it the easy way and wanted to build it yourself.
 So, these are the prerequisites.

 - The [.NET sdk (Version 5)](https://dotnet.microsoft.com/download/dotnet/5.0)
 - A text editor just in case